Medical Negligence Pre-Action Protocol

 The protocol tries to foster openness and information sharing, and so can help reduce the burden of going through a claims process – a process Bolt Burdon Kemp makes as smooth as possible as we know you are already dealing with a distressing situation.

-To help you understand what this means for your claim, here is Bolt Burdon Kemp’s summary of the protocol:
+To help you understand what this means for your claim, here is our summary of the protocol:

 The Pre-Action Protocol for the Resolution of Clinical Disputes

-The protocol came into being after recommendations from the Clinical Disputes Forum, a multi-disciplinary body formed in 1997 following Lord Woolf’s ‘Access to Justice’ Reforms.
+The protocol came into place after recommendations from the Clinical Disputes Forum, a multi-disciplinary body formed in 1997 following Lord Woolf’s ‘Access to Justice’ Reforms.

 The aim was to encourage “a climate of openness when something has ‘gone wrong’ with a patient’s treatment”, and to ensure all parties are given enough information at an early stage to allow for early resolution of medical negligence disputes.

-- A code of good practice that all parties to a claim should follow before court action
+- A code of good practice that all parties involved in a claim should follow before court action

 - A timed sequence of events that all parties are expected to follow